cloudquery/setup-cloudquery/README.md

 # setup-cloudquery

+A GitHub action to download the CloudQuery CLI so it can be used in other steps.

 ## Prerequisites

+* We only support Linux or MacOS runners.
+Contributions welcomed to add Windows support 🪟
-A CloudQuery configuration file present in the repository the action will be triggered from.
+* A CloudQuery configuration file present in the repository the action will be triggered from.

 > Visit [our getting started guide](https://docs.cloudquery.io/docs/getting-started/getting-started-with-aws/) to learn how to generate a configuration file.